TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 ```

 **Note:** The CLI programs build against `libtiledb`.
 You will need to point your the `TileDB_DIR` to the
-directory where `libtiledb` is installed (along with associated headers, etc) .
+directory where `libtiledb` is installed (along with associated headers, etc.) .

 That is, if the `libtiledb` you want to use is in `/usr/local/tiledb/lib/libtiledb.so` then you would set `TileDB_DIR` to `/usr/local/tiledb/lib/cmake`